Pin this for later!

 Reusable water bottles are all the latest craze… but have you thought about where the material came from or how to dispose of it once it’s life is over?

-Many "environmentally friendly" bottle companies actually make their bottles out of brand new materials such as steel and aluminium when there is recycled resources readily available.
+Many "environmentally friendly" bottle companies actually make their bottles out of brand new materials such as steel and aluminum when there is recycled resources readily available.

 This is where Dopper is different.